new-day-international/development/README.md

         ln -s ../lightnet-operations/development-settings.yml settings.yml

-1. Check out a copy of the reddit code with your github credentials.
-This will allow you to commit your code after you make changes.

-    	git clone git@github.com:new-day-international/reddit.git

-    If you are rerunning `vagrant provision` later, you need to make sure your `reddit` checkout is up to date or it will fail with this error:

-        STDERR: Host key verification failed.
-        fatal: The remote end hung up unexpectedly

 1. Create VM and install reddit code.
 This step will take a few minutes

         vagrant up